 Stage 0a: This is an early cancer that is only found on the surface of the inner lining of the bladder.
 Cancer cells are grouped together and can often be easily removed.
 The cancer has not invaded the muscle or connective tissue of the bladder wall.
 This type of bladder cancer is also called noninvasive papillary urothelial carcinoma (Ta, N0, M0).

-Stage II: The cancer has spread into the thick muscle wall of the bladder (also called invasive cancer or muscle-invasive cancer).
-It has not reached the fatty tissue surrounding the bladder and has not spread to the lymph nodes or other organs (T2, N0, M0).
+Stage II: The cancer has spread into the thick muscle wall of the bladder.
+It is also called invasive cancer or muscle-invasive cancer.
+The tumor has not reached the fatty tissue surrounding the bladder and has not spread to the lymph nodes or other organs (T2, N0, M0).